 \begin{appendix}

-\section{ROC of Encoder Models}
+\section{ROC of encoder models}

 ROC curves of all the encoder models presented in Table \ref{table:1} are displayed in Fig. \ref{fig:my_label}.
-The inset reports the AUROC score of each model in order to facilitate comparison of the models.
+The inset gives the AUROC of each model in order to facilitate comparison of the models.

 \end{appendix}